two-torial/two-torial/docs/games/bemani/jubeat/common/setup.md

     Press your `Test` key to initialize the backup data, another message with the same error will pop up.
     Press your `Test` key again to open the service menu.

+    You will be greeted by a warning asking you to reboot the game, you can safely ignore it for the moment.

-    Instructions on how to navigate the menu are shown on the screen.
+    *Instructions on how to navigate the menu are shown on the screen.*

     Go to `GAME OPTIONS`, then `SHOP SETTINGS`.